inductiva/inductiva/docs-sources/xbeach/paraview-for-visualization.md

 # XBeach Visualizations with ParaView
 This tutorial guides you through creating a visualization in ParaView using simulation results from XBeach.

-As an example, we will use the `DELILAH` field experiment, which is also featured in the [official XBeach documentation](https://xbeach.readthedocs.io/en/stable/examples.html#field-experiment-delilah).
+As an example, we use the `DELILAH` field experiment, which is also featured in the [official XBeach documentation](https://xbeach.readthedocs.io/en/stable/examples.html#field-experiment-delilah).

 ## Prerequisites
 Download the necessary input files from this [link](https://svn.oss.deltares.nl/repos/xbeach/skillbed/input/Delilah_199010131000/).

-### Visualization requirements — DELILAH case
+## Adjust Simulation Parameters

-In order to automatically generate the XBeach visualization at the end of your DELILAH simulation ensure that the following variables exists in the `params_original.txt` input file, or modify them accordingly:
+To automatically generate the XBeach visualization at the end of your DELILAH simulation, ensure that the following variables exist in the `params_original.txt` input file, or modify them accordingly:

-- `outputformat = netcdf`: Ensure that the xbeach is exporting the results in the `netcdf` format
+* `outputformat = netcdf` - ensures XBeach exports the results in NetCDF format.
-- `Global output block`: copy the four lines in the snippet just as shown
+* `single_dir = 0` - required for XBeach v10+; add this just after the header.
+* **Global output block** - provides the wave height (`H`), free-surface level (`zs`), and bed level (`zb`) required by the visualization script.
+Copy the following lines exactly as shown:

 ```
 nglobalvar = 3